alban-read/M1-MICRO-FORTH/riscish.md

 These are not FORTH standard words.

 LOCALS provide each word with eight (64bit) local variables.

-LOCALS is a VALUES of length 8 (0..7) that provide some local memory storage for each word invocation.
+LOCALS is a special array of values of length 8 (0..7) that provide some small local memory storage for each word invocation.

 LOCALS backing memory is implemented as a stack, allowing about 250 levels of depth.